 All I want for Christmas…

-‘Tis the season of gift-giving and I’d like to propose a few.
+‘Tis the season of gift-giving and, with Black Friday just around the corner, I’d like to propose a few.
 Most of us are members of critique groups or have a special friend who’s a writer.
 Here is my top ten list.
 Consider these a jumping off point, use them for your own Christmas list or as a way to bless another writer this season.

 10. A Christmas ornament.
 This could be something that pertains directly to a WIP (work in progress) or be more generic in nature.
 Through the years, my critique partners have gifted me with some amazing Christmas ornaments and I look forward to adding them to my tree.

 9. A special notebook.
 I know we live in the age of electronics, but for me, nothing replaces a special notebook.
 Of course, that leads me to the next idea…An unusual pen.
 I have a favorite type of pen (roller ball, very thin) but think outside the box.
 Many bookstores and stationary stores have unique pens.

 8. A CD of writing music.
 Many of us write to music (at least music without words).
 There are lots of great movie soundtracks, why not gift one to your best writing buddy.